 Semrush keyword search

-2. Unique, expert-led content
+2. Strategic, expert-led content

 Content marketing is another important part of SEO.
 The more high-quality SEO content you create, the more opportunities you have to rank for relevant keywords.